AVS S5 Review

 AVS S Series RRP: I refuse to sell them so it’s not relevant!

-Obsessive Rating: Would be great if only the alarm was a strong as the sales spin!
+Obsessive Rating: Would be great if only the alarm was as good as the sales spin!

 At the risk of sounding crass: A wise man once said you can’t polish a turd.
 However, AVS seem to be skilled in the dark art of marketing.